HomeBlogs

 This metric assesses how prepared an organization is to fill key leadership roles if vacancies arise.
 It considers factors like availability of qualified successors, their current readiness level, and development progress.

 For example, if only 30% of critical roles have at least one ready-now successor, the organization may be at risk during transitions.
 Readiness assessments guide talent reviews and help prioritize leadership development efforts.
+Pairing these insights with the right talent planning software can further streamline how organizations identify, develop, and deploy future leaders.

 Need help identifying high-potential employees for leadership roles? iMocha Skills Intelligence Cloud can help.